compomics/moFF/README.md

 (c) A log file where all the information about all the trained linear model are displayed.

-(d) The peptide summary intensity is a tab delimited file where for each  peptide sequence the MS1 intensities are summed for all the occurences in each runs (aggregated by charge states and modification).
-In case you run the entire workflow this file will contains the summed intensity for all the runs, insted of just a selected run in case of the apex module.
-Along with peptide sequences also the protein ids are provided.
-The file could be used for downstream statistical analysis
+(d) The peptide summary intensity is a tab delimited file where for each peptide sequence MS1 intensities are summed for all the occurences in each run (aggregated by charge states and modification).

+In case you run the entire workflow on an a settings that contains N runs, the size of the file (rows and columns) will be **M x (N+2)**, where M is number of peptides (across all the runs) and N are summed intensity columns plus the peptide sequence and the protein ids.
+In case of running only the apex module, the size of the file  will be on M x 3 (only one replicate is considered).

+If a peptide is shared across several proteins, the protein column will also contains all the shared protein ids usually separed by _;_ or _,_.
+In case a peptide is not quantified it has 0 as intensities.
+The peptide summary intensity could be used for downstream statistical analysis such as in MsQRob

 NOTE : The log files and the output files are in the output folder specified by the user.

 [Go to top of page](#moff)